LiTrans/litrans_web/content/news/azadmakh.md

 ---
 title: "Drs.
-Azadeh and Maknoon from TU Delft to give keynotes at Disrupt 2023"
+Azadeh and Maknoon from TU Delft to give keynote at Disrupt 2023"

 date: 2023-07-14
 draft: false